SBNSoftware/SBNSoftware.github.io/icaruscode_wiki/Generation_of_neutrino_events_(GENIE).md

         -   [Selecting events via a specific current type](#Selecting-events-via-a-specific-current-type)

-[]{#Selecting-generated-interactions-FilterNeutrinosActiveVolume-module}

-Selecting generated interactions: FilterNeutrinosActiveVolume module[¶](#Selecting-generated-interactions-FilterNeutrinosActiveVolume-module){.wiki-anchor}
+Selecting generated interactions: FilterNeutrinosActiveVolume module(#Selecting-generated-interactions-FilterNeutrinosActiveVolume-module)
 -----------------------------------------------------------------------------------------------------------------------------------------------------------

 There are a few facilities in LArSoft and ICARUS code which allow